kevinoh45TuD/pp3-connect-game/README.md

 With a project like this many more features code be added, however the two main features I would focus on would be:
 1. Game History: Some system to record previous matches the user has won or lost.
 2. Player 2: It would be possible to allow the user to choose to play locally with a second player on the 1 computer, replacing the computer opponent.

+## Technologies Used

+The primary language used to create this project was 'Python'.

 ## Testing

 There were two main areas they required extensive testing and bug fixing for the duration of this project.